jlouie3/SparkTraining/Notes.md

 Filter | Transform | Transform an RDD by selecting which records remain/are removed based on TRUE/FALSE result of a specified function
 Map | Transform | Transform one record into another record- input/output maintains a 1:1 relationship Reduce | Action | Requires 2 arguments and a function to aggregate multiple records and reduce the total number of records in the RDD

+*flatMap Vs map
+*reduce functions must be both commutative and associative (e.g. addition, multiplication) *List of all RDD operations available in 'Fast Data Processing with Spark 2' on pg 93-99

 ## Resources Used
 * [Scala OOP Features Explained] (http://www.vasinov.com/blog/scala-oop-galore/)
 * [Learning Spark: Lightning-Fast Big Data Analysis (O'Reilly, 2015)] (https://www.amazon.com/Learning-Spark-Lightning-Fast-Data-Analysis/dp/1449358624)